refena/refena/refena/README.md

 }
 ```

-To do initial work, you can override `postInit`:
+To do initial work, you can override `postInit`.
+At this point, the state is already set, and you can access or modify it via `state`.

 ```dart
 class MyNotifier extends Notifier<int> {